dreadbird06/tso_vace_wpe/README.md

 ## DNN-WPE and VACE-WPE
 * DNN-WPE (or neural WPE): Exploits a DNN to estimate the power spectra of the desired (dereverberated) signal.
 * VACE-WPE: A neural WPE variant designed to exploit dual-channel neural WPE algorithm in a single-microphone setup.
-Employs another DNN to generate a virtual signal, and the pair of actual (observed) signal and virtual signal are directly introduced to the dual-channel neural WPE.
+Employs another DNN(=VACENet) to generate a virtual signal, and the pair of actual (observed) signal and virtual signal are directly introduced to the dual-channel neural WPE.
+The VACENet is trained end-to-end such that a desired target signal obtained as the output of the dual-channel neural WPE.

 ## Run